West End of London

-The West End of London (commonly referred to as the West End) is a district of Central London, west of the City of London and north of the River Thames, in which many of the city's major tourist attractions, shops, businesses, government buildings and entertainment venues, including West End theatres, are concentrated.
+The West End of London (commonly referred to as the West End) is a district of Central London, England, in the London Boroughs of Camden and the City of Westminster.
+It is west of the City of London and north of the River Thames, in which many of the city's major tourist attractions, shops, businesses, government buildings and entertainment venues, including West End theatres, are concentrated - and as such the term "West End" is used internationally as a metonym for London's theatre district and associated performing arts scene - just as "Broadway" is used to describe that of New York City.

 The term was first used in the early 19th century to describe fashionable areas to the west of Charing Cross.
-The West End covers parts of the boroughs of Westminster and Camden.

-While the City of London is the main business and financial district in London, the West End is the main commercial and entertainment centre of the city.
-It is the largest central business district in the United Kingdom, comparable to Midtown Manhattan in New York City, the 8th arrondissement in Paris, Causeway Bay in Hong Kong, or Shibuya in Tokyo.
+While the City of London is the main financial district in London, the West End is the main commercial and entertainment centre of the city.
+It is the largest central business district in the United Kingdom.
 It is one of the most expensive locations in the world in which to rent commercial and office space.

 History

-Medieval London comprised two adjacent cities – the City of London in the east, and the City of Westminster in the west.

 Over time they came to form the centre of modern London, although each kept its own distinct character and its separate legal identity (for example, the City of London has its own police force and is a distinct county).
 The City of London became a centre for the banking, financial, legal and professional sectors, while Westminster became associated with the leisure, shopping, commerce, and entertainment sectors, the government, and home to universities and embassies.
 The modern West End is closely associated with this area of central London.

 Lying to the west of the historic Roman and medieval City of London, the West End was long favoured by the rich elite as a place of residence because it was usually upwind of the smoke drifting from the crowded City.
-It was close to the royal seat of power at the Palace of Westminster (now home to Parliament), and is largely contained within the City of Westminster (one of the 32 London boroughs).
+It was close to the royal seat of power at the Palace of Westminster (now home to parliament) and is largely contained within the City of Westminster (one of the 32 London boroughs).

-Developed in the 17th, 18th and 19th centuries, it was built as a series of palaces, expensive town houses, fashionable shops and places of entertainment.
+The Great Fire of London did not directly affect the West End a great deal, but the huge loss of housing in the City of London led to a building boom in the west.
+This began with an initial development by Henry Jermyn, 1st Earl of St Albans in the 1660s.
+Then, during the late 17th, 18th and 19th centuries, it was built as a series of palaces, expensive town houses, fashionable shops and places of entertainment.
 The areas closest to the City around Holborn, Seven Dials, and Covent Garden contained poorer communities that were cleared and redeveloped in the 19th century.